-If you’re a Game of Thrones fan planning on a visit to Dubrovnik, you are a prime target for the ruthless tour guides littered around the city.
+If you’re a Game of Thrones fan planning on a visit to Dubrovnik, you are a prime target for tour guides.
 Do not fall for their persuasive trickery – they are all out to rip you off.
 If you pay any attention to the show you probably know more than them anyway.

 Courtesy of Matt, here are the tools you need to build your very own Game of Thrones walking tour of Dubrovnik – for free!
 We managed to tick off the majority of these on our holiday in Dubrovnik, which you can read about in my post 4 days in Dubrovnik, Croatia.